 SAJV covers critical gap funding for treatment necessary for Veteran participants.
 We cover the cost of required treatment for those veterans who are, ineligible for Veterans Benefits, ineligible for State Medicaid, or AHCCCS, and do not meet grant criteria.
 We consider each case individually and measure need based on gross income and family size.

-We really couldn't do it without all of you!
+We couldn't do it without all of you!
 From the city of Tucson, Oro Valley, Sahuarita, Marana, private donors, corporate sponsorships...
 We are grateful!

 Help us make a meaningful impact in the world.